 Robotic Process Automation is the use of software scripts to perform tasks as an automated process that executes in parallel with or in place of human input.
 For example, will the automation move or touch PII/PHI information.
 RPA may also be referred to as "Bots" or Artificial Intelligence (AI).

-N/A -
+N/A - RPA is not utilized.

 Section 10.
 References

 Summary of Privacy Controls by Family

 Summary of Privacy Controls by Family